slendersnax/dequoted/dequoter-web/README.md

 A web-based quota generator for Decipher.
 Did you know that you can copy html tables into Excel and they'll keep their data? :D

+You can now use it online without any kind of tracking (unless GitHub put some there) [here](https://slendersnax.github.io/dequoted/dequoter-web/index-dequote.html).

 ### prerequisites

 - a relatively modern browser that supports Custom Web Components and the Shadow Root